Brain Food Offers Hope

 Death rates from heart disease and cancer are dropping in most countries due to advances in nutrition, medicine and disease management.
 Meanwhile, neurodegenerative disease is spreading exponentially.
 In the U.S., deaths attributed to Alzheimer’s disease increased 71 percent from 2000 to 2013, while those attributed to heart disease decreased 14 percent.
 Experts suggest that the prevalence of brain disease will quadruple by 2050, if not sooner.

-“Unfortunately, it appears that Alzheimer’s and Parkinson’s are just as infectious as Creutzfeldt-Jakob disease,” said Chandler.
-“Many industry practices are based upon a faulty risk assessment.”
+“It appears that Alzheimer’s and Parkinson’s are just as infectious as Creutzfeldt-Jakob disease,” said Chandler.

 The most common forms of neurodegenerative disease include Alzheimer’s, Parkinson’s, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
 According to Nobel Prize Laureate Stanley Prusiner, they are all part of the same disease spectrum—prion disease.
 It’s also known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”